tim-one/tim-one.github.io/psf/ban_qa.md

 ---
 Brief replies to questions from a variety of sources, most recent first.

+**2024-11-04 Mon 08:45p CST**

+*Q:** You seem to give little credence to the list of ["CoC violations"](crimes).
+Yet the ban was lifted.
+Did you agree in private you were guilty of them?

+**A:** No, I didn't.
+I can't yet explain this, beyond just relating what happened.
+Shortly before the ban announcement was posted, I got email from the SC including the eventual post's text, along with some commentary.
+In part, about the list of CoC violations:

+> The Steering Council may not agree with the exact interpretation of every single item in that list ...

+I wasn't asked to agree I was guilty, or even to acknowledge that any of the claims had merit.
+They were simply never mentioned again.
+I said plenty about it later, but, as already related, they never replied to me again after Aug 8 (the day after the ban was announced).

+So I have no reason to believe this was about the claimed "violations" at all.
+But I don't believe I ever got a straight answer to what it _was_ about.
+No more than the public got.
+I have speculations about that, but don't know enough yet to air them.
+For now I can only say I've "heard things".
+Maybe more later, maybe not.

+IMO, the PSF would have been far better off skipping that list and relying solely on the 100% opaque "not a role model, dark patterns, secrets, trust us" spin.
+The SC didn't need a "CoC violation" to ban me - they can make up seemingly any criteria like for axing a core dev.
+As is, whatever point they were hoping to make got lost to a long list of shrill more-specific "violations" that are widely disbelieved.
+Not just on Discourse, but also on various blogs and on any number of "tech gossip" sites' comment sections.
+"WTF?
+That's not what he said!
+Note to self: never join that project."

+The list backfired.
+Unless, of course, the actual point was just to make a show of raw power, to demonstrate that the PSF can squash any member, by any means necessary.
+In that case it succeeded.

+The actual truth is probably messier than all the above squared :smile:.

+> Note: this was an old question by now, but I couldn't answer it before the ban _was_ lifted.
+Before then, I couldn't be sure that more conditions wouldn't be imposed.
+But no more ever were.

 **2024-11-04 Mon 08:00p CST**

 **Q:** Your ban was announced 7 Aug.
 Add 3 months to get 7 Nov.
 But you're posting now.
 What's up?